eric-blake/wine-store/README.md

 19. As a Site User I can easily sort products by price, date and alphabetically so that I can find products that interest me
 20. As a Site User I can complete the checkout step so that I can purchase the products added to my bag
 21. As a Site User I can conveniently pay for my order so that I can complete the transaction quickly
-22. As a Site USer I can sign up for newsletters on the website so that I can keep update with the latest news and offers
+22. As a Site User I can sign up for newsletters on the website so that I can keep update with the latest news and offers
 23. As a Site User I can easily find contact details and social media links so that I can contact the shop
 24. As a Site User I can easily find contact details and social media links so that I can contact the shop
 25. As a Site User I can see a custom error message so that I know why I cant access a page